 Although the language proved rather confusing at first, the quality of the education was good.
 In fact, Finland is internationally known for its organised and unique education system, and the teachers are knowledgeable about how to teach Finnish as a foreign language.

 In addition to courses offered by universities, there are several different language learning options and most of them are offered for a reasonable price in Finland.
 For example, if you are married to a Finnish citizen and immigrated to Finland, you are entitled to take Finnish classes provided by the government.
 After I graduated, I wanted to continue learning.
-So I decided to take courses offered by the public sector and it cost me less than 100 euros for four months.
+So I decided to take courses offered by the public sector, and it cost me less than EUR 100 for four months.
 The instructions were provided in both Finnish and English, and the people who took the course were of all age groups and from different backgrounds.

 After I learned most of the basics of Finnish, I decided to continue on my own since I became busy with my work and I realised that I should focus on practising and using it in my daily life.
 It’s not easy to motivate yourself to keep learning, especially if you study by yourself.